Morwenn/cpp-sort/docs/Writing-a-bubble_sorter.md

 };
 ```

-We used forwarding references to ensure that the range overload will work with lvalue ranges, but also with temporary span-like classes (*e.g. `gsl::span`).
-Note that `sorter_facade` will make sure to call the new `operator()` overload for ranges instead of dispatching the call to the overload that takes a pair of iterators when given a full collection, so everything should work smoothly enough.
+We use forwarding references to ensure that the range overload works with lvalue ranges, but also with temporary [`std::span`][std-span]-like classes.
+Note that [`sorter_facade`][sorter-facade] will call the new `operator()` overload for ranges instead of dispatching the call to the overload that takes a pair of iterators when given a full collection, so everything should work smoothly enough.

 ## Instantiating the sorter

-The sorter abstraction is useful, but most of the time we only need a sorting algorithms.
-Therefore, it might be a good idea to instantiate the `bubble_sorter` and to have a global `bubble_sort` instance, more versatile than the original `bubble_sort` algorithm.
-Declaring global function objects while avoiding ODR problems is a bit tricky pre-C++17 due to the lack of `inline` variables; after having put the original `bubble_sort` and `bubble_sorter_impl` in a `detail` namespace to avoid naming problems, we will create a global instance of `bubble_sorter` with the following pattern:
+The sorter abstraction is useful, but most of the time we only need a sorting algorithm.
+Therefore, it might be a good idea to instantiate `bubble_sorter` and to have a global `bubble_sort` instance, more versatile than the original `bubble_sort` algorithm.

 ```cpp
 // C++14